animuslabs/boid-docs/docs/tables/offers.md

 # Offers Table
 The Offers table enables exchange of things for other things.
-Offers can only be registered by the contract authority but any boid_id can take advantage of an offer so long as they fit the offer requirements.
+Offers can only be registered by the contract authority but any boid_id can take advantage of an offer as long as they fit the offer requirements.

 [Source](https://github.com/animuslabs/boid-system-ts/blob/master/assembly/tables/offers.ts)
 \